 That means, more of us are living with medical conditions.
 According to the latest Financial Conduct Authority report, up to 15 million people, living in the UK have a least one long term health condition.

-The result is a greater number of us with medical conditions, who require them to be covered under a travel insurance policy.
+The result is a greater number of us with medical complaints, who require them to be covered under a single trip or annual multi-trip travel insurance policy.

-This is a concern for the Financial Conduct Authority, who 12 months ago started to assemble evidence about how to help consumers with pre-existing medical conditions, find affordable travel insurance.ThatsInsurance have created this Guide to help you find travel insurance that will cover pre-existing medical conditions.
+This is a concern for the FCA, who 12 months ago started to assemble evidence about how to help consumers with pre-existing medical disorders, find affordable travel insurance.ThatsInsurance have created this Guide to help you discover travel insurance that will insure pre-existing medical conditions.

 For example the cost to treat a heart attack in the USA, is estimated to cost an average of $40,000.
 If surgery is involved, this can increase to well over $200,000.